awsdocs/application-auto-scaling-user-guide/doc_source/security_iam_troubleshoot.md

 If you receive this or similar errors, then you must contact your administrator for assistance\.

+An administrator for your account will need to make sure that your IAM user or role has permissions to access all of the API actions that Application Auto Scaling uses to access resources in the target service and CloudWatch\.
+There are different permissions required depending on which resources you are working with\.
+Application Auto Scaling also requires permission to create a service\-linked role the first time that a user configures scaling for a given resource\.

 ## I'm an administrator and want to allow others to access Application Auto Scaling<a name="security_iam_troubleshoot-admin-delegate"></a>

 To allow others to access Application Auto Scaling, you must create an IAM entity \(user or role\) for the person or application that needs access\.
 They will use the credentials for that entity to access AWS\.
 You must then attach a policy to the entity that grants them the correct permissions in Application Auto Scaling\.